Corona Virus - What does it mean for my wedding?

 Everything you've paid to date will be moved across.
 I will also be issuing new contracts for all new dates and those terms will be 50% of the remaining balance payable by your original payment date in order to secure your new date.

 That way it means that I can keep cashflow moving, something that's imperative and means I'll still have a business and be able to shoot your wedding towards the end of the year!
 The other 50% would be due 4 weeks before the new wedding date.

-Your third choice would be to choose a date im not free.
-If you choose a date for postponement and im an unfortunately already booked for that date.
-I will do my best within the group of 400+ photographers I mentioned above to provide you with an associate shooter but someone with the same skill and high quality and style that I would be providing you with myself who will come along and capture your big day, they will provide me with raw images for me to edit in my signature style so you still have the style of photography you originally booked.
+Your third choice would be to choose a date I'm not free.
+If you choose a date for postponement and I'm unfortunately already booked for that date.
+I will do my best within our group of 400+ photographers within the north west to provide you with not only an associate shooter but someone with the same skill and high quality and style that I would be providing you with myself who will come along and capture your big day, they will provide me with raw images for me to edit in my signature style so you still have the style of photography you originally booked.

 Cancellations Please check the terms and conditions within the contract you signed for your terms of cancellation, and we urge you to check your insurance in the event of government forced closures of wedding venues and limitations on weddings and events.

 Please do not hesitate to contact me anytime via any form most convenient to you.
 I’m always more than happy to discuss or ease any worries you may have.

 I have provided below a calendar of available dates should you wish to postpone, this is so you can easily check dates.
 Please do contact me immediately if this is something you wish to go ahead with as this calendar will change frequently as the virus and government guidelines progress.